 • Treatment:

-• Prophylactic therapy is usually verapamil (calcium channel blocker).
-Lithium, valproic acid, melatonin and galcanezumab can also be used.
+• Prophylactic therapy options include verapamil (calcium channel blocker), lithium, valproic acid, melatonin and galcanezumab.

 Tension Headache